[Updated for 2023] Container shipping is one of the most important and necessary means of cargo transportation through sea routes.

 All the same, there are a few international container shipping companies that lead the race in terms of the scale of operation of their shipping lines.

-Ten of these leading container shipping companies based on cargo-carrying capacity can be listed down as follows:
+Ten of these leading container shipping companies based on cargo-carrying capacity can be listed as follows:

 1. MSC – Mediterranean Shipping Company

-Maersk has been on the no. 1 spot since it overtook Evergreen in 1996.
-The domination of Maersk Line in terms of TEU capacity has been broken first time in 25 years by Mediterranean Shipping Company (MSC).
+Maersk has been in the No. 1 spot since it overtook Evergreen in 1996.
+The domination of Maersk Line in terms of TEU capacity has been broken first time in 25 years by the Mediterranean Shipping Company (MSC).

 It is a Swiss international cargo company established in the year 1970.
-With a buying spree of the new and old vessels, MSC added almost 100 ships in its fleet in the last one year, having vessel line-up of over 645 container ships, the conglomerate is rated to be one of the most extensive cargo companies globally, with a TEU capacity of around 4,287,473 TEU.
+With a buying spree of the new and old vessels, MSC added almost 100 ships to its fleet in the last year, having a vessel line-up of over 645 container ships, the conglomerate is rated to be one of the most extensive cargo companies globally with a TEU capacity of around 4,287,473 TEU.

 A shipping corporation based in Denmark, Maersk Shipping Line dominated the world container shipping market holding the no.1 spot for more than 25 years.
 Maersk Shipping Line is an AP Moller- Maersk company branch.
-Widely well-known for its fleet of container ships, the Maersk Line made its debut in the international container shipping arena in the year 1904.
-Now the company is diversifying its presence in green fuel and digital technology space.
-At present, the company has a fleet of around 738+ container ships with a capacity of around 4,275,542 TEU (Twenty-Foot Equivalent Units).
+Widely well-known for its fleet of container ships, the Maersk Line debuted in the international container shipping arena in 1904.
+Now the company is diversifying its presence in the green fuel and digital technology space.
+Currently, the company has a fleet of around 738+ container ships with a capacity of around 4,275,542 TEU (Twenty-Foot Equivalent Units).

 4. COSCO – China Ocean Shipping Company

-The China Ocean Shipping Company or COSCO, as it is popularly known, is one of the leading conglomerates in terms of container shipping companies.
-COSCO, pushed down in 4th position by CMA CGM this year, has it’s operations spread over 40 countries with a fleet of around 480 container ships with a container carrying capacity of 2,932,779 TEU.
-However, its order book contains additional 5,85,000 TEU which will be added to the company capacity in the coming year.
+The China Ocean Shipping Company, or COSCO, as it is popularly known, is one of the leading conglomerates in terms of container shipping companies.
+COSCO, pushed down to 4th position by CMA CGM this year, has its operations spread over 40 countries with a fleet of around 480 container ships with a container carrying capacity of 2,932,779 TEU.
+However, its order book contains an additional 5,85,000 TEU, which will be added to the company’s capacity in the coming year.